ostroproject/ostro-os/doc/quick_start/quick_start.rst

 environment and processes.

 Briefly, you start by setting up the environment for building the Ostro OS by cloning the ostroproject GitHub repo, editing configuration files, and then starting the build.
-We've written a  :ref:`Building Images` tech note that explains this procedure.
+Refer to the :ref:`Building Images` tech note for more information.

 If you made no changes, you should end up with a binary :file:`.dsk` file that is functionally equivalent to an image in the Ostro Project binary release folder.